-- (11) Holds November 2018 HCW Warrants to purchase 800 ordinary shares, February 2019 HCW Warrants to purchase 456 ordinary shares, April 2019 HCW Warrants to purchase 490 ordinary shares, June 5, 2019 HCW Warrants to purchase 879 ordinary shares, June 12, 2019 HCW Warrants to purchase 500 ordinary shares and warrants to purchase 3,360 ordinary shares in connection with the February 2020 Public Offering issued to the selling shareholder as a representative of H.C.
+- (11) Holds November 2018 HCW Warrants to purchase 800 ordinary shares, February 2019 HCW Warrants to purchase 456 ordinary shares, April 2019 HCW Warrants to purchase 490 ordinary shares, June 5, 2019 HCW Warrants to purchase 879 ordinary shares and June 12, 2019 HCW Warrants to purchase 500 ordinary shares issued to the selling shareholder as a representative of H.C.
 Wainwright.
 The business address is c/o H.C.
-Wainwright & Co., LLC, 430 Park Avenue, 4th Floor, New York, New York 10022. - (12) Includes all ordinary shares held outright and ordinary shares underlying all warrants, whether or not registered hereby, and whether or not they may be exercised due to beneficial ownership limitations on exercise discussed in footnote 13 below. - (13) Under the terms of the Warrants, a selling shareholder may not exercise Warrants to the extent that such selling shareholder, together with its affiliates, would beneficially own, after such exercise, more than 4.99% of the ordinary shares then outstanding (subject to the right of the selling shareholder to increase or decrease such beneficial ownership limitation upon notice to us, provided that such limitation cannot exceed 9.99%) and provided that any increase in the beneficial ownership limitation shall not be effective until 61 days after such notice is delivered.
-Substantially similar beneficial ownership limitations are found in other common warrants and pre-funded warrants held by certain selling shareholders. - (14) Represents the maximum number of ordinary shares that may be offered based on the assumption that all of the outstanding Warrants held by the selling shareholder will be exercised for cash, irrespective of limitations on exercise discussed in footnote 13 above. - (15) Represents the number of ordinary shares that will be beneficially owned, irrespective of limitations on exercise discussed in footnote 13 above, by each selling shareholder after completion of this offering.
-Each number is based on the assumptions that (i) all of the ordinary shares registered for resale by the registration statement of which this prospectus is a part will be sold (following exercise of the Warrants), (ii) no other ordinary shares will be sold (including ordinary shares held outright or underlying other warrants owned as of the date of this prospectus) or acquired by the selling shareholder before completion of this offering and (iii) no exercise of any other common warrants or pre-funded warrants issued by the Company, including in connection with the February 2020 Public Offering. - (16) Each applicable percentage ownership following the offering is based on 13,875,528 shares outstanding as of February 10, 2020, assuming the resale of all ordinary shares (received upon exercise of the Warrants) covered by this prospectus.
+Wainwright & Co., LLC, 430 Park Avenue, 4th Floor, New York, New York 10022. - (12) Includes all ordinary shares held outright and ordinary shares underlying all warrants, whether or not registered hereby, and whether or not they may be exercised due to beneficial ownership limitations on exercise discussed in footnote 13 below. - (13) Under the terms of the Warrants, a selling shareholder may not exercise Warrants to the extent that such selling shareholder, together with its affiliates, would beneficially own, after such exercise, more than 4.99% of the ordinary shares then outstanding (subject to the right of the selling shareholder to increase or decrease such beneficial ownership limitation upon notice to us, provided that such limitation cannot exceed 9.99%) and provided that any increase in the beneficial ownership limitation shall not be effective until 61 days after such notice is delivered. - (14) Represents the maximum number of ordinary shares that may be offered based on the assumption that all of the outstanding Warrants held by the selling shareholder will be exercised for cash, irrespective of limitations on exercise discussed in footnote 13 above. - (15) Represents the number of ordinary shares that will be beneficially owned, irrespective of limitations on exercise discussed in footnote 13 above, by each selling shareholder after completion of this offering.
+Each number is based on the assumptions that (i) all of the ordinary shares registered for resale by the registration statement of which this prospectus is a part will be sold (following exercise of the Warrants), and (ii) no other ordinary shares will be sold (including ordinary shares held outright or underlying other warrants owned as of the date of this prospectus) or acquired by the selling shareholder before completion of this offering. - (16) Each applicable percentage ownership following the offering is based on 9,822,356 shares outstanding as of September 30, 2019, assuming the resale of all ordinary shares (received upon exercise of the Warrants) covered by this prospectus.